mediamonks/generator-richmedia-temple/README.md

 > Create a richmedia temple project !

+## Getting started
+See https://assets-at-scale.gitbook.io/temple-suite/ for documentation to getting started.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-richmedia-temple using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).